 Thom Brooks is an award-winning author, broadcaster, columnist and senior policy advisor.
-He has 800+ media appearances in national and international television, radio and print media.
+He has 900+ media appearances in national and international television, radio and print media.
 A Professor of Law and Government at Durham University‘s Durham Law School, Brooks’s work has been cited in Parliamentary debates, quoted by the Electoral Commission in a change to the Brexit referendum ballot and by the Connecticut Supreme Court in Santiago II in support of majority ruling that death penalty is unconstitutional, flagged by RCUK as developing one of the top 100 big ideas in British universities and winner of Most Distinguished Alumni Award from Arizona State University.
 As the inaugural Dean of Durham Law School, Brooks is leading the biggest growth in its 50 year history with School ranked 40th in QS World Rankings and receiving 93% in National Student Survey – the School’s best ever results.
 He is a Fellow of the Academy of Social Sciences, Higher Education Academy, Royal Historical Society and Royal Society of Arts.
-Brooks has represented Durham University at a major fundraiser in New York City standing in for the Vice-Chancellor.
+Brooks has represented Durham University abroad standing in for the Vice-Chancellor at a major fundraiser.

 Thom Brooks can be contacted here – and available for after dinner speeches, delivering talks on current affairs and political developments, and training in media and public advocacy.